Jasna Šekarić

-Jasna Šekarić (Јасна Шекарић; born 17 December 1965) is a Serbian sport shooter, considered as one of the most successful female shooters in ISSF history.
-She has won a total of five Olympic medals: one gold, three silvers and one bronze.
-She has also won three World Championship gold medals in the 10 m air pistol, in addition to five European Championship gold medals she won in the 10 m air pistol and 25 m pistol.
-In 1992, she lost the Olympic gold medal to Marina Logvinenko despite having the same score.
+Jasna Šekarić (Јасна Шекарић; born 17 December 1965) is a Serbian sport shooter.
+She is one of the most successful female shooters in ISSF history, having won a total of five Olympic medals: one gold, three silver, and one bronze. Šekarić has won three World Championship gold medals in the 10 m air pistol. in addition to five European Championship gold medals, she won in the 10 m air pistol and 25 m pistol.
+In 1992, Šekarić lost the Olympic gold medal to Marina Logvinenko despite having the same score.
 She is one of only six shooters (by 2012) to compete in at least seven Olympic Games.

-Personal life
+Early life

-She was born in Belgrade, SR Serbia, SFR Yugoslavia and grew up in Osijek, SR Croatia, then part of Yugoslavia, where she began to practice shooting.
-In the school competitions, she first competed with a rifle and achieved a decent place at the regional championships.
+Šekarić was born in Belgrade, SR Serbia, SFR Yugoslavia – and grew up in Osijek, SR Croatia, then part of Yugoslavia – where she began to practice shooting.
+In the school competitions, Šekarić first competed with a rifle and achieved a decent place at the regional championships.
 She later began to use a pistol.
-In 1990 she moved to Belgrade, where she had a successful year in sports at a private level.
-She is divorced and has two children, Lea (Леа) and Luka (Лука).
+In 1990, Šekarić moved to Belgrade, where she had a successful year in sports at a private level.
+She is divorced and has two children, Lea and Luka.

 Career

-She was named several times was the best sportswoman and shooter in the SFR Yugoslavia, Croatia, FR Yugoslavia, Serbia and Montenegro and Serbia.
-In 1988 and 1994 she received a Golden Badge of the Sport award for Yugoslavia's best athlete.
+Šekarić was named the best sportswoman and shooter in the SFR Yugoslavia, Croatia, FR Yugoslavia, Serbia and Montenegro, and Serbia.
+In 1988 and 1994, she received a Golden Badge of the JSL Sport award for Yugoslavia's best athlete.

-In the 2008 games, she was the country's flag bearer at the opening ceremonies.
-Jasna is listed in the golden book of sport shooting as the only shooter participating at five Olympic Games while being a finalist in all five.

 Despite having never changed nationality, Šekarić has competed under four flags at her six Olympics.
 She competed for Yugoslavia at the 1988 Olympics.
-In 1992, since Yugoslavia was under UN sanctions, she (and fifty other Serbians, Montenegrins, and Macedonians) competed as Independent Olympic Participants.
-Her next two Olympics were under the flag of the Federal Republic of Yugoslavia (the red star was removed from SFRY's flag).
-In 2004 she competed representing Serbia and Montenegro, which had the same flag as FR Yugoslavia, and she finally competed for Serbia in 2008.
-Another athlete to compete under four different flags is Serbian-American table tennis player Ilija Lupulesku, but he changed nationality in the process.
+In 1992, since Yugoslavia was under UN sanctions, Šekarić – along with fifty other Serbians, Montenegrins, and Macedonians – competed as Independent Olympic Participants.
+Her next two Olympics were under the flag of the Federal Republic of Yugoslavia.
+In 2004, she competed representing Serbia and Montenegro, which had the same flag as FR Yugoslavia, and she finally competed for Serbia in 2008.